Network

 -

-Flare is just like Ethereum.
+Integrating Flare is similar to integrating Ethereum or other EVM chains.
 To add it to your exchange set up an RPC node and use the appropriate network configuration for Flare Mainnet.